 This course is only open to students of the BA Religiewetenschappen.

-Students Religiewetenschappen can enroll for this course only after successful completion of the course 'Methoden en Technieken 1: bronnenonderzoek, objecten en teksten'.
+Students of the BA Religiewetenschappen can enroll for this course only after successful completion of the course 'Methoden en Technieken 1: bronnenonderzoek, objecten en teksten'.

 Beyond historical and linguistic studies, the academic study of religion is largely an empirical social science consisting of both quantitative and qualitative approaches.
 This course will introduce students to the latter, with a special focus on anthropological methods and techniques.
 In an effort to merge theory with practice, students will be required to design, conduct, and present a simple ethnographic fieldwork project.
 Each project will include ethnographic description, participant observation, artifact collection, qualitative interviews, and a research report that both analyzes the collected data and reflects on the logic and limitations of qualitative research.

-Develop a broad competence and understanding of qualitative methods and techniques, particularly as these relate to the anthropological study of religion.
+Develop a broad competence and understanding of qualitative methods and techniques in social research, particularly as these relate to the anthropological study of religion.

-Be able to explain the logic and limitations of qualitative research.
+Be able to explain the logic and limitations of qualitative social research.

-Be able to explain how a qualitative approach can be used in conjunction with other approaches (e.g. quantitative approach).
+Be able to explain how a qualitative approach can be used in conjunction with other approaches (e.g. quantitative approaches).